 At the beginning of the school year, a Residence Hall Activity Fee of $20.00 is required from each on campus student.

-All students must be familiar with and adhere to the guidelines set forth in the Student Handbook and the ABC's of Residence Life.
+All students must be familiar with and adhere to the guidelines set forth in the Student Handbook.

 All residence halls (as well as food services) are closed and must be vacated for Thanksgiving, Christmas, and Spring Holidays.
 For specific holiday closing dates, please visit the Academic Calendar.